paboAYUSHI/90daysOfCODE/README.md

 Connected graph: A connected graph is a graph in which a path always exists from a vertex to any other vertex.
 A graph is connected if we can reach any vertex from any other vertex by following edges in either direction.
 Directed graph: Directed graphs are also known as digraphs.
 A graph is a directed graph (or digraph) if all the edges present between any vertices or nodes of the graph are directed or have a defined direction.
   A spanning tree can be defined as the subgraph of an undirected connected graph.
 It includes all the vertices along with the least possible number of edges.
 If any vertex is missed, it is not a spanning tree.
 A spanning tree is a subset of the graph that does not have cycles, and it also cannot be disconnected.
+ A spanning tree consists of (n-1) edges, where 'n' is the number of vertices (or nodes).
+Edges of the spanning tree may or may not have weights assigned to them.
+All the possible spanning trees created from the given graph G would have the same number of vertices, but the number of edges in the spanning tree would be equal to the number of vertices in the given graph minus 1.

+A complete undirected graph can have nn-2 number of spanning trees where n is the number of vertices in the graph.
+Suppose, if n = 5, the number of maximum possible spanning trees would be 55-2 = 125.